SharanRajani/SupplyChainManagement/README.md

 # XSChain
-Management of Supply Chain and Logistics using Hyperledger Composer.
+Distributed Blockchain Application for Supply Chain and Logistics Management developed using Hyperledger Composer running on Hyperledger Fabric.